renerocksai/renerocksai.github.io/_posts/2021-01-16-why-bullets.md

 OK, let's stop ranting and start doing something about it.
 But **what** do I want?

 ## I want something different
-My basic uses case an needa - let's outline them with some bullet points:
+My basic uses case an needs - let's outline them with some bullet points:

 - simple slides with bullets
     - consistent formatting inside a presentation and across all platforms